ColecoVision: Development

-Coleco recognized that licensed conversion of arcade conversions had worked for Atari in selling the Atari VCS, so they had approached Nintendo around 1981 for potential access to their arcade titles.
+Coleco recognized that licensed conversion of arcade games had worked for Atari in selling the Atari VCS, so they had approached Nintendo around 1981 for potential access to their arcade titles.
 Bromley described a tense set of meetings with Nintendo's president Hiroshi Yamauchi under typical Japanese customs where he sought to negotiate for game rights, though Yamauchi only offered seemingly obscure titles.
-After a meal with Yamauchi during one day, Bromley excused himself to the restroom and happened upon one of the first Donkey Kong cabinets which had yet to be released to Western countries.
+After a meal with Yamauchi during one day, Bromley excused himself to the restroom and happened upon one of the first Donkey Kong cabinets, which had yet to be released to Western countries.
 Knowing this game would likely be a hit, Bromley arranged a meeting the following day with Yamauchi and requested the exclusive rights to Donkey Kong; Yamauchi offered them if only they could provide $200,000 upfront by that day and gave them $2 per unit sold.
 Greenberg agreed, though as in Japanese custom, Bromley did not have a formal contract from Nintendo on his return.
 By the time of that year's Consumer Electronics Show, which Yamauchi was attending, Bromley found out from Yamauchi's daughter and translator that he had apparently given the rights to Atari.
 With Yamauchi's daughter's help, Bromley was able to commit Yamauchi to sign a formal contract to affirm the rights to Coleco.
 Coleco's announcement that they would bundle Donkey Kong with the console was initially met with surprise and skepticism, with journalists and retailers questioning why they would give away their most anticipated home video game with the console.

 Release

 The ColecoVision was released in August 1982.
 By Christmas 1982, Coleco had sold more than 500,000 units, in part on the strength of Donkey Kong as the bundled game.
 ColecoVision's main competitor was the less commercially successful Atari 5200.
 Sales quickly passed 1 million in early 1983.

 The ColecoVision was distributed by CBS Electronics outside of North America and was branded the CBS ColecoVision.
-In Europe the console was released in July 1983, nearly one year after the North American release.
+In Europe, the console was released in July 1983, nearly one year after the North American release.
+Sega Enterprises attempted a Japanese version of the console, but it was retooled into the SG-1000 before release.

 By the beginning of 1984, quarterly sales of the ColecoVision had dramatically decreased.
 In January 1985, Coleco discontinued the Adam, which was a home computer expansion for ColecoVision.
 By mid-1985, Coleco planned to withdraw from the video game market, and the ColecoVision was officially discontinued by October.
-Total sales are uncertain but were ultimately in excess of 2 million consoles, with the console continuing to sell modestly up until its discontinuation.
+Total sales are uncertain, but were ultimately in excess of 2 million consoles, with the console continuing to sell modestly up until its discontinuation.

 In 1983, Spectravideo announced the SV-603 ColecoVision Video Game Adapter for its SV-318 computer.
 The company stated that the $70 product allowed users to "enjoy the entire library of exciting ColecoVision video-game cartridges".